TeaUponTweed/too-long-read-later/README.md

 - open email -> db
 - click link -> db
 - better feedback ux (currently opens a new tab with no content)
-- "should inline" model
+- "should inline" model (a threshold on readability RMS seems good)
-- develop a chrome extension
 - more configurable article times
+- apostrophe bug https://blog.jcoglan.com/2017/05/08/merging-with-diff3/ we've ->weâ€™ve
+- improve landing page to make it look nicer and link to extension once it's published
+- update extension publish version to 1.1
+	- make icon easier to see
+	- provide feedback that the email was sent successfully or if not (alert for both is fine)